knocklabs/docs/pages/send-notifications/batching-and-throttling.md

 the recipient.
 The window will be reset if either the duration is exceeded, or the message batch is read.

-The batch window can be specified when creating the notification but please note, we don't recommend setting a batch window of more than an hour as a best practice.
+The batch window is specified when configuring a workflow.
+(Note: we recommend keeping batch window to an hour or less as a best practice.)

 ### Picking a batch key